|Last Profile Update:||06/06/14|

 Joshua is currently in the 6th grade.
 He receives special education services including specially designed instruction, speech and language therapy, occupational therapy, adaptive physical education and extended school year services.

 Joshua has an expressive-receptive language disorder and scores in the mild range of mental retardation.
-Joshua can be oppositional and struggles with anxiety.
-Accordingly, routine is very important to Joshua - he has a difficult time when his routine is interrupted.
+He can be oppositional and struggles with anxiety.
+Accordingly, routine is very important to him - he has a difficult time when his routine is interrupted.
 He functions best when his environment is calm, as he can get over stimulated when there is a lot of activity or a lot of people around him.

 If you are interested in knowing more about Joshua, please contact his caseworker Nancy Bolduc at nancy.bolduc @maine.gov; #(207) 822-2289 or at DHHS 161 Marginal Way, Portland, ME 04101.
 Adoption subsidy may be available.